Geanuracos/styleguide/README.md

 All of our work at CityGrows is informed by our mission and our values.
 If you’re not sure about how to address a situation, respond to something, or prioritize your activities, refer back to these foundational goals.

-**Mission:** CityGrows will transform and improve the way local government works.
+**Mission:** CityGrows will transform and improve the way government works.

-**Vision:**  Through CityGrows, all local governments now have access to low-cost, effective tools that prioritize open data and transparency, while making government work better.
-It’s as easy to track a business permit as a package, and that results in performance-based management and accountability.
-People feel more connected to government because government works better.
-Government processes are faster, cheaper, and more flexible.
+**Vision:**  Through CityGrows, all governments can have access to low-cost, effective workflow automation.
+CityGrows makes government work better for constituents, government employees, leaders and community stakeholders.
+Government processes move faster, are easier to complete, and therefore have improved compliance rates and provide increased revenue.
+Governments pay less for software, but have access to higher-quality cloud-based tools that promote iteration and contstant improvements.
+Constituents and staff report higher satusfaction with government workflows, and people feel more connected to government.
+Open data and transparency (at the individual and aggregate levels), data portability, and interoperability are common across the most successful govtech companies, and CityGrows partners with other forward-thinking companies that share its values and commitment to the public sector.
+We are continually improving our software to support performance-based management and accountability, and we support governments at all levels worldwide.

 **Values:** CityGrows strives to be:
-Transparent/ open (corporate processes as well as open data) Collaborative/ Responsive/ communicative - empathize with and adapt to customer, team member, and community needs Fair/ equitable -
-Iterative/ agile/ nimble
+Transparent
+Accountable
+Accessible
+Collaborative
+Empathetic
+Equitable
+Iterative
-Data-driven and evaluative/ experimental
+Data-driven
+Positive
 Fun
-Compassionate/ kind
-Positive/ optimistic

 ## Communication style
 ### Tone